Flights to Noumea, New Caledonia

 The New Caledonia climate is best-described as 'semi tropical'.
 The average temperature year-round is 24°C. In the warmest months, December to March, daily temperatures get into the high 20s and rainfall is more frequent.
 In the cooler months, June to August, the average is in the low 20s and there's less rainfall.

 How much will it cost

-The local currency is the Pacific French Franc, also used in French Polynesia.
-Costs are comparable to New Zealand and Australia, with savings if you eat local produce and choose cheaper accommodation than the international-style resorts.
+The local currency is the Pacific French Franc.
+Hotel and food costs are comparable to New Zealand and Australia, with savings if you eat local produce and choose cheaper accommodation than the international-style resorts.

 New Zealand passport holders can enter without a visa for stays up to 90 days.

 *Flight times are based on the fastest route available.

 **Indirect flights may also be available for this route.